-2nd body recovered after boat capsizes on Colorado lake
+2nd body found after boat carrying 13 flips on Colorado lake

 PUEBLO, Colo.
-(AP) — Rescuers have recovered the body of a second victim after a boat carrying 13 people capsized on a Colorado lake over the Memorial Day holiday weekend.
+(AP) — A boat flipped over in high winds on a Colorado lake over Memorial Day weekend, sending 13 people into the water and leaving two dead.

-A Colorado Parks and Wildlife rescue team located the body Tuesday morning in 107 feet (32 meters) of water at Lake Pueblo State Park after an all-night search, the state agency said in a statement.
-The 11 others on the boat survived.

-The Pueblo County coroner plans to release the victim’s identity after next of kin are notified.

-The eight children and three adults were on the large, flat boat near a picnic area at Lake Pueblo State Park when witnesses reported high winds apparently overturned the boat Sunday evening.
+The eight children and three adults were on the large, flat boat at Lake Pueblo State Park when it capsized Sunday evening.

-The second victim, 38-year-old Jessica Prindle of the community of Pueblo West, died at the scene, the coroner’s office said.
+One adult — Jessica Prindle, 38, of the community of Pueblo West — died at the scene, the Pueblo County coroner’s office said.

+A Colorado Parks and Wildlife rescue team found a second victim’s body in 107 feet (32 meters) of water Tuesday morning after an all-night search, the state agency said in a statement.
+The coroner plans to release the victim’s identity after next of kin are notified.

-The survivors were treated for hyperthermia at hospitals, Colorado Parks and Wildlife said in a statement.
+The 11 others in the boat survived and were treated for hyperthermia at hospitals, Colorado Parks and Wildlife said in a statement.

 Park manager Joe Stadterman said the accident “underscores the importance of being extremely careful around the water.”